-Provides a concluding statement that follows from the argument presented

-In this on-demand assignment, students were asked to take a position on whether their school should participate in the national "Shut Down Your Screen Week."
-This writer begins by offering some context concerning the issue, and then asserts the claim that in her view the school should not participate.
+Provides a concluding section that follows from and supports the argument presented In this on-demand assignment, students were asked to take a position on whether their school should participate in the national "Shut Down Your Screen Week."
+This writer begins by offering specific, well-developed context concerning the issue and then asserts the claim that, in his view, the school should participate.

-The writer develops her claim with several reasons, which she supports with some relevant, credible evidence, demonstrating her understanding of the topic.
-The evidence in this piece comes from her own experience.
-The writer organizes her ideas clearly and supports her claim with logical reasoning.
-In addition, she acknowledges a counterclaim and then refutes the counterclaim with support for her own position, even though use of counterclaim is not stated in the Standards for this grade level.
-Throughout the essay, the writer uses words, phrases, and clauses as transitions to clarify the relationships among claims, reasons, and evidence, and to create cohesion.
-The conclusion follows from the argument presented.
+The writer develops his claim with several reasons, which he supports with some relevant, credible evidence, demonstrating his understanding of the topic and the texts he has read.
+The evidence in this piece comes from those texts.
+The writer organizes his ideas clearly and supports his claim with logical reasoning.
+In addition, he acknowledges a counterclaim, distinguishes it from his own claim, and refutes it with support for his own position, even though this development of a counterclaim is not stated in the Standards at this grade level, and again includes evidence from the texts.
+Throughout the essay, the writer uses words, phrases, and clauses as transitions to clarify the relationships among claim, counterclaim, reasons, and evidence and to create cohesion.

-The writer maintains a reasonably formal style throughout the piece.
+The writer maintains a formal style throughout the piece.
+The conclusion follows from and supports the argument presented.